BioJulia/PopGen.jl/docs/io/structure.md

 ## Writing to a Structure file
-All file writing options can be performed using `write_to()`, which calls `structure` when writing to a Structure/fastStructure file.
+All file writing options can be performed using `PopGen.write()`, which calls `structure` when writing to a Structure/fastStructure file.

 ```julia
 structure(data::PopData; filename::String, faststructure::Bool, delim::String)